When should a department complete the Departmental Student Payments form?

 Once a form is submitted, how long will it take for the student to receive their funds?

-i.
-Processed in Financial Aid: In general, forms submitted thirty days or more prior to the start of a term will see the payment post to the MyFSU account as early as ten days prior to the start of term.
-Forms submitted within ten days before the start of term will likely be processed by the end of the second week of the term.
-Forms submitted after the second week of the term will be paid within seven to ten business days.
+Awards disbursed by the Office of Financial Aid can be disbursed as early as 10 days before the start of the term if the form was submitted thirty days or more prior to the start of a term.
+Forms submitted within ten days before the start of the term will likely be processed by the end of the second week of the term.
+Forms submitted after the second week of the term will be paid within seven to 10 business days.

 Is there a way to verify that funds were disbursed to a student’s account?